IPL Auction 2022: 5 Players Who Have Got Double Their Base Price

-Bengaluru: The IPL Auction is up and running in Bengaluru and with the first set of players of the auction, there have been big buys that have fetched huge sum, with top players getting double and even six times their base price.Also Read - IPL Auction 2022 LIVE Updates, February 12: No Bidders For Suresh Raina, Steve Smith
+Bengaluru: The IPL Auction is up and running in Bengaluru and with the first set of players of the auction, there have been big buys that have fetched huge sum, with top players getting double and even six times their base price.Also Read - IPL Auction 2022 LIVE Updates, February 12: Lunch Break Taken

 Shikhar Dhawan: The former Delhi Capitals man will be featuring for the Punjab Kings in the upcoming season.
 This will be the left-handed batter’s 6th franchise in the cash-rich league as Punjab got him for INR 8.25 crore.
-Also Read - Royal Challengers Bangalore (RCB) Full Squad LIVE Updates, IPL 2022 Auction: Harshal Patel Bags a Whooping Deal, Returns to Kohli-Led Side
+Also Read - IPL Auction 2022 LIVE Updates, February 12: Lunch Break Taken

 Shreyas Iyer: Iyer broke the bank fetching 6 times his base price, as the Kolkata Knight Riders fetched the right-handed batsman for a whooping 12.25 crore.
 A perfect buy for the two-time champions as he won’t only be providing stability in the middle-order but also a potential captaincy option for the West Bengal side.
-Also Read - Kolkata Knight Riders (KKR) Full Squad LIVE Updates, IPL 2022 Auction: After Cummins, Iyer KKR Get Rana; Left With Only ₹20.5cr in Purse
+Also Read - Lucknow Super Giants (LSG) Full Squad LIVE Updates, IPL 2022 Auction: KL Rahul & Co Bag De Kock, Hooda

 Kagiso Rabada: One of the best pacers, he is bound to fetch huge sum.
 Last year he played for Delhi Capitals and now he’ll be joining the likes of Shikhar Dhawan and Mayank Agarwal in Punjab Kings.
 The Kings got him for 9.25 crore.